tanaytanay/react-native-multi-color-view/README.md

 yarn add react-native-multi-color-view
 ```

+### About react-native-svg

-The package includes `react-native-svg` as a dependency, so you don't need to install it separately.
+This package includes `react-native-svg` as a dependency, but it's set up to work in two ways:

+1. If you already have `react-native-svg` installed in your project:
+   - The package will use your existing installation
+   - No duplicate installation will occur
+   - Your version will be used (must be >= 9.0.0)

+2. If you don't have `react-native-svg` installed:
+   - The package will automatically install it for you
+   - You don't need to do anything extra

 ## Usage